The Next Big Focus In The Russia Investigations: Social Media

 The U.S. intelligence community's unclassified assessment of Russian interference in the 2016 election says that Moscow's operation included a messaging strategy that blended covert intelligence efforts with overt ones by "state-funded media, third-party intermediaries, and paid social media users or 'trolls.' "

-So Congress and the special counsel are now turning to U.S. social media companies for more answers.
+Congress and the special counsel are now turning to U.S. social media companies for more answers.